dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 field, which for ISPs ranges from 384k up to a gigabit - measuring queue depth, cpu overhead, etc. Some binding variables there include the size of the initial window also, but pacing, recv and send buffering, and so on start factoring into play more.
-Loss rates drop dramatically, in particular.
+At higher speeds, loss rates drop dramatically, in particular.

 One of the hardest problems to measure is what happens at a range of achievable rates from 1Mbit to 1Gbit in the same session, as in [wifi](/tags/wifi), or in [route flaps](/fixme)

 Nobody has a good emulation for wifi's behaviors today.
+It seemed simpler to just go forth and implement what we have, in linux directly, and go measure that.

 ## Flent doesn't count tcp acks as part of the overall traffic measurement